 Teens Recognized for Outstanding Leadership in School, Club, and Community

-This year, winners from 20 Boys & Girls Club locations will be honored at the annual Youth of the Year Dinner & Awards Ceremony on November 3 at the InterContinental Buckhead Atlanta Hotel.
+This year, winners from more than 20 Boys & Girls Club locations will be honored at the annual Youth of the Year Fundraising Gala on Friday, November 2, 7pm – 9pm, at The Fairmont, 1429 Fairmont Avenue, Atlanta, GA 30318.
 The honorees will compete for the title of Metro Atlanta Youth of the Year.

-More than 600 attendees – including local politicians, business leaders, and advocates – are expected to attend this year’s Youth of the Year celebration.
-The event focuses on how these teens are serving as young leaders and gives attendees a glimpse into where they started, how their Clubs helped shape who they are today, and their plans for the future.
+About 600 attendees – including local politicians, business leaders, and advocates – are expected to attend this year’s Youth of the Year celebration.
+The event focuses on how the following teens are serving as young leaders and gives attendees a glimpse into where they started, how their Clubs helped shape who they are today, and their plans for the future.
 At the end of the night, the most prestigious honor – Youth of the Year – will be presented to one deserving teen.

 Congratulations to the following local winners: